vitormanfredini/game-cpp-sdl/README.md

 This is a project I'm doing for studying C++ and SDL.

 TODO:
-- Make upgrade manu be controlled wby the keyboard also
+- Make upgrade menu be controlled by the keyboard also
 - Make a Z dimension for how far the character is away from the ground (maybe Z is not a good name)
+- Add controller support
 - AudioEngine Callback: Lock is too long.
 There's an opportunity to lock for less time: Lock -> copy vector of soundsPlaying to localSoundsPlaying, update positions of soundsPlaying -> remove finished -> Unlock -> Do the mixing using localSoundsPlaying.
 - when firing a projectile, fire it from the center of the Character (instead of the base) and calculate its direction also from that position so it doesn't miss the target.
 - Make a way to specify volume for each sound in the mix.